 Your consultancy report would reorganise this:

-• Executive summary: Background: the remote-work landscape: Methodology (brief)
+• Executive summary: Background: the remote-work picture: Methodology (brief)

 • Finding 1: Work-life balance challenges and solutions: Finding 2: Technology's role in team connection: Finding 3: Policy recommendations for remote wellbeing: Recommendations: Priority actions for HR teams: Implementation roadmap